massoncorlette/tictactoe/README.md

 		  if chosencell = playerarray[i][j]
                    playertracker += 1

+AI Logic

+I have nextMove(cell), I need to pass in a generated chosen cell from AI, but need to make sure it follows the nextMove logic

 winning combos: 1,2,3 - 4,5,6 -7,8,9 - 1,4,7 - 2,5,8 - 3,6,9
 - 1,5,9 - 3,5,7